Herbert Wilberforce

 Sir Herbert William Wrangham Wilberforce (8 February 1864 – 28 March 1941) was a British male tennis player and later vice-president of the All England Lawn Tennis and Croquet Club from 1911 to 1921, and served as its president from 1921 to 1936.

 His biggest singles title success was in 1883, when he won the Northern Championships.
 In 1887, he and Patrick Bowes-Lyon won the doubles in Wimbledon.

 In 1888, they were unable to defend their title when they were beaten in the Challenge Round by Ernest and William Renshaw.
 His best singles performance at Wimbledon came in 1886, when he reached the semifinal of the All Comers tournament in which he lost in five sets to compatriot Ernest Lewis.
 He also reached the quarter-finals of the singles in 1882, 1883, and 1888.

-Herbert was a brother of physicist Lionel, son of judge Edward, grandson of archdeacon Robert and great-grandson of abolitionist William Wilberforce.
+Herbert Wilberforce was a brother of physicist Lionel, son of judge Edward, and grandson of archdeacon Robert Wilberforce.

 He later served as president and chairman of the All England Lawn Tennis Club.
 He was made a Knight Bachelor in the 1931 New Year Honours.